A person holding a blue and white SebaKMT Hydrolux water leak detection device with a ground microphone on a paved outdoor surface.

 Hidden Leaks Around Seattle

-Seattle’s wet weather often hides plumbing problems.
-A damp yard can look normal after rain, but if water is leaking from a broken pipe, the damage grows fast.
+Seattle's wet weather often hides plumbing problems.
+A damp yard may appear normal after rain, but if water is leaking from a broken pipe, the damage can escalate quickly.
 Over time, it can harm your foundation or driveway.
-With over 10 years of plumbing experience, RooterPal Plumbing has seen how small leaks turn into big repairs.
+With over 10 years of plumbing experience, RooterPal Plumbing has seen how small leaks can lead to significant repairs.

 Signs of a Hidden Leak